BomScoob12/BomScoob12/README.md

 ## Hi there 👋 I'm Sarawit Kraukham
-### now I am interested about Game development on Unity🎮 .
-And try to learning with it. 📖🔍
+### Now I am interested about Game development on Unity🎮, And try to learning with it. 📖🔍

 ### I'm currently studying at King Mongkut's University of Technology Thonburi (KMUTT). 🐜🐜🐜